alficles/composite-claims/composite-claims.md

 claims permit additional elements to be added after arrays of claim keys that can be used for padding when it is required.

-Additionally, since the "env" claim only encrypts the contents of the claim and not its key, it discloses the presence of a given claim.
+Since the "env" claim only encrypts the contents of the claim and not its key, it discloses the presence of a given claim.
 When this is undesirable, another composite claim like "and", "or", or even potentially "env" can be be used to mask the presence of the claim within.

 # IANA Considerations